 In the summer of 2001, the Board of Directors opened the organization for membership.
-Our initial offering was to ask “Founding Members” for gifts of $100 to establish the organization.
-Over 100 Founding Members flooded forward in a matter of weeks, 33 of whom attended the first Renaissance Lawyer Society conference in Portland, Oregon over Martin Luther King, Jr. weekend in January, 2002.
+Our initial offering was to ask “Founding Members” for gifts of $100 each to establish the organization.
+Over 100 Founding Members flooded forward in a matter of weeks, 33 of them attended the first Renaissance Lawyer Society conference in Portland, Oregon over Martin Luther King, Jr. weekend in January, 2002.
 It was an exciting weekend in which members met to further clarify the organizational structure, purpose, mission and values.
 Enduring friendships were made and members inspired each other to step forward in their communities.

 The original Board of Directors met by teleconference for one hour every Tuesday for the initial year before tapering back to once every two weeks, and then once a month.
 Board members have changed over the years, but the organization was always led by legal professionals with shared values and commitments to the future of the law.
-A Board of Advisors was also served to lend guidance to the organization.
+A Board of Advisers also served to lend guidance to the organization.

 In February, 2003, a second annual conference was held in Fort Lauderdale, Florida, organized by board president, Donna Boris.
-The Board of Directors also had in-person Board meetings in Austin, Texas in June, 2003, and Nashville, Tennessee in October, 2004
+The Board of Directors also had in-person Board meetings in Austin, Texas in June, 2003, and Tennessee in October, 2004

 In 2004, the organization’s tag-line was changed from “Creating a Legal System that Works for Everyone” to “Supporting Legal Innovation and Transformation” in order to better communicate what it is that we do.